Business finance is concerned with the principles of capital and investment in a commercial setting.

 The UAE’s rapid growth as a major international business hub means there is a wealth of employment possibilities in the financial services sector.
-Deloitte & Touche, Ernst & Young, KPMG and Pricewaterhouse Coopers, – the ‘big four’ accountancy firms – all have offices in Dubai.
-Graduates of the BCom in Accountancy can undertake professional roles such as:
+There are also opportunities for employment in global banks and international financial consultancy firms.
+Graduates of the BCom in Finance can undertake professional roles such as:

 Accreditation and Recognition

 This program is accredited by the UAE Ministry of Education - Higher Education Affairs and is fully recognized within the UAE, GCC nations and internationally for further education and employment in the private and public sectors.

 In addition, the program is quality assured by UOW, which is registered with the Tertiary Education Quality and Standards Agency (TEQSA), the national regulator of the higher education sector in Australia.
 UOWD graduates have the opportunity to exchange their UOWD degrees for the equivalent UOW Australia degree after completion.